Namoshek/DataTables.NetStandard/README.md

 ### Customizing the Table Rendering

-For the method `string RenderHtml()` required by the `IDataTable` interface, a default implementation has been added to the abstract `DataTable` base class.
-It renders the table with the help of some other methods, of which all are marked as `virtual` which allows you to override their implementations
+For the method `string RenderHtml()` required to render a DataTable instance, a default implementation has been added to the abstract `DataTable` base class.
+It renders the table with the help of some other methods, of which all are marked as `protected virtual` to allow overriding their implementations:
-seemlessly:

 ```csharp
 public virtual string RenderHtml()